edofrederix/briscola/README.md

 ## Disclaimer

-LogMoM is provided by the copyright holders and contributors "as-is" and any express or implied warranties, including, but not limited to, the implied warranties of merchantability and fitness for a particular purpose are disclaimed.
+Briscola is provided by the copyright holders and contributors "as-is" and any express or implied warranties, including, but not limited to, the implied warranties of merchantability and fitness for a particular purpose are disclaimed.
 In no event shall the copyright owner or contributors be liable for